Property development loans

 Property development finance is a bit of an umbrella term, but typically covers all types of finance options, specifically for property development projects - from refurbishment finance, residential development finance through to commercial property finance.
 Here we’ll be taking a closer look at property development loans - a specific type of property development finance.

-A property development loan is set up as a short-term loan, only to be used during the build of the project.
+A property development loan is set up as a short-term business loan, only to be used during the build of the project.
 It is paid out in stages, where funds are released throughout the construction process, normally once key parts of the project have been completed.

 With a property development loan, you may be able to get a larger sum of money than with an alternative option.
 That’s why a property development loan tends to be a preferred choice when undertaking a major project, such as building on a piece of land from scratch.